TLara1/TLara1.github.io/_projects/21_project.md

 $$f^{ab}_c$$ is known as a structure constant.

 ### Building a Lagrangian
-Excellent, we have waded through the more nebulous bits that teeter on the edge of abstract mathematics.
+We have waded through the more nebulous bits that teeter on the edge of abstract mathematics.
 Onto the more interesting things.
 Because our observables should be invarient under the transform of Eq. \ref{eq: gauge transform}, so should our Lagrangian.
 To build such a Lagrangian, we first need a covariant derivative.
-A covariant derivative $$D_\mu$$ transforms in the same way as our matter field, satisfying
+A covariant derivative $$D_\mu$$ transforms in the same way as our matter field, satisfying,
 \begin{equation}\label{eq: covarient derivative transformation condition}
 D_\mu\psi\left(\mathbf{x}\right)\rightarrow D' _\mu\psi'\left(\mathbf{x}\right)=U\left(\mathbf{x}\right)D _\mu\psi\left(\mathbf{x}\right).
 \end{equation}